tweag/monad-bayes/docs/source/probprog.md

   return rain
 ```

-and doing then do inference like this:
+and then doing inference like this:

 ```haskell
 enumerate sprinkler